collective/collective.developermanual/source/getstarted/installation.rst

 .. note::

-  This is the recommended installation method.
+  This is the recommended Plone installation method.

 This recipe is good for: